devshubham97/SecondRepo/README.md

 # SecondRepo
-this is for learning purpose only. this is for only testing purpose.
+This is for learning purpose and testing purpose.